libpd/libpd/README.md

 the `libs` directory

 You also may need to use include the libwinpthread library along with libpdcsharp.
-This is included with libpd in the `libs` folder, either within `libs/mingw32` or `libs/mingw64`.
+This is included with libpd in the `libs` directory, either within `libs/mingw32` or `libs/mingw64`.
 For a current version of `libwinpthread-1.dll` search in your Msys2 installation's `bin` directory.

 _Note: If you have installed Msys2 in to a non-default location, you will need to change the variable for `%MSYS2%` in the .bat files._

 #### Linux